Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 .. code:: python

-   lightning create cluster my-byoc-cluster --provider aws --role-arn arn:aws:iam::1234567890:role/lai-byoc --external-id dummy --region us-west-2 --instance-types t3.xlarge --cost-savings
+   lightning create cluster my-byoc-cluster --provider aws --role-arn arn:aws:iam::1234567890:role/lai-byoc --external-id dummy --region us-west-2 --instance-types t3.xlarge --enable-performance

 ..note:: Cluster creation is gonna take an hour or more after you run this command.

-**Parameters:**
+**Arguments**

 * cluster_name: The name of the cluster to be created

 .. note:: Cluster names can only contain lowercase letters, numbers, and periodic hyphens ( - ).

+**Parameters:**

 * provider: The cloud provider where your cluster is located.